AladinJmila/Django-Projects/README.md

 # dennis-todo
- follow up a tutorial to build a to do app using Django REST framework
+ follow up a tutorial to build a todo app using Django REST framework